onnx/models/vision/object_detection_segmentation/yolov4/README.md

 The 85 values of each anchor consists of 4 box coordinates describing the predicted bounding box (x, y, h, w), 1 object confidence, and 80 class confidences.
 [Here](https://github.com/hunglc007/tensorflow-yolov4-tflite/blob/master/data/classes/coco.names) is the class list.

 ### Postprocessing steps
-To see postprocess steps and an example, please visit [this](dependencies/ort.ipynb) notebook.
+To see postprocessing steps and an example, please visit the [inference](dependencies/inference.ipynb) notebook.

 ## Dataset
 Pretrained yolov4 weights can be downloaded [here](https://drive.google.com/open?id=1cewMfusmPjYWbrnuJRuKhPMwRe_b9PaT).